Content

 Spironolactone acts as a diuretic (or “water pill”), causing your body to get rid of excess salt and water to reduce fluid retention.
 To carry out this process, it’ll cause you to urinate a higher-than-normal amount of urine.

-Spironolactone is considered a potassium-sparing diuretic, though, as it makes the body retain potassium even while excreting sodium and water.
+Spironolactone is also considered a potassium-sparing diuretic, as it makes the body retain potassium even while excreting sodium and water.

 Before using any medication, it’s important to be aware of the possible side effects.
 Although these side effects don’t affect everyone, it’s worth keeping these in mind as you decide when to take spironolactone.